 A restful morning is spent wandering around the Temple of Inspired Seclusion, one of China's most renowned Buddhist temples.
 The Temple of Inspired Seclusion (Lingyin Temple) is one of the largest and most significant temples in southern China so it can get crowded with domestic tourists, particularly during weekends and holidays.
-There will be approximately 2 hours sightseeing on foot at this site.
-Later, cruise on Hangzhou's West

-Lake, admiring the gardens, pagodas and old bridges on its shores.
+Cruise 40-minutes on Hangzhou's West Lake, admiring the gardens, pagodas and old bridges on its shores before browsing through the local markets for souvenirs.
+Lastly, visit Mejiawu, famous for its tea cultivation and enjoy a tea tasting tour.
+Sightseeing today involves a full day of touring including approximately 3-4 hours on foot.